 Reserve deficiency risk arises from uncertainty regarding the future development of loss reserves and takes into account the likelihood that insurance reserves are insufficient to meet the Group's obligations to policyholders.
 This risk is managed by regularly checking the adequacy of loss reserves and conducting loss analyses of insurance products, including the analysis of the sensitivity of insurance reserves to changes in expected insurance contract loss rates.
 The Group analyses its assumptions against publicly available market data.
 The uncertainty associated with the analysis of incurred but not reported (IBNR) provisions is greater than that of the reported but not settled (RBNS) analysis.
-The identification of claims are settled within one year of the loss incident.
+The identification of claims generated by the Group's insurance portfolio is of a short-term nature.
+Therefore, most claims are settled within one year of the loss incident.
 Refer to section E.15 for quantitative information related to insurance provision.